Practitioner or Client? How Capitalism Has Reshaped the Language of Modern Yoga.

 As Jain puts it: “The authority to define yoga is no longer derived primarily from sacred texts or spiritual lineages, but from market success.”
 In this framework, a teacher’s legitimacy is often measured not by depth of understanding or consistency of practice, but by visibility and marketability.
 This is how commodification operates—it doesn’t just distribute a product, it redefines the very practice itself.

-What’s powerful about Jain’s contribution is that she doesn’t romanticize a lost purity—she simply exposes the mechanisms.
+What’s powerful about Jain’s contribution is that she doesn’t romanticize the lost purity of yoga—she simply exposes the mechanisms.
 She shows how spirituality and commodification now coexist in a “symbiotic relationship.”
 One doesn’t cancel out the other—but they inevitably shape one another.
 The danger lies not in their coexistence, but in forgetting this dynamic exists at all.

 And this is the precise tension I feel: that the language we use doesn’t merely describe what yoga has become—it actively produces it.
-And when that language is drawn from consumer culture, we risk transforming a practice of inner inquiry into a performance of identity—something to package, monetize, and endlessly optimize.
+And when that language is drawn from consumer culture, we risk transforming a practice of inner inquiry into something to package, monetize, and endlessly optimize.

 To understand how yoga—despite all this—can still be framed as a spiritual discipline, we need to look at the work of scholar Elizabeth De Michelis.
 In A History of Modern Yoga (2004), she proposes that what we call modern yoga—particularly the widespread, posture-focused variety—emerged as a new form of spirituality in the late 19th and early 20th centuries.
 Far from being a direct continuation of ancient Indian traditions, modern yoga is, according to De Michelis, a modern, hybrid creation: shaped by transnational exchanges, influenced by Western science and psychology, and adapted to the norms and aspirations of modern life.